jnewblanc/sog/README.md

 Fast forward 30 years.
 I'm a build/release/devops engineer who was looking to learn python, object oriented scripting, and a new IDE when I came across some old printouts for Teleplay and Scepter of Goth.
 This prompted me to embark on a creative remake of the SoG MUD.
 I opted to stick with the original gameplay where it made sense, but to creatively alter it, or expand it, as desired.

 While I'm working to make this a playable game in the end, my primary goal is to obtain a decent grasp of the Python language, as well as having my own code project to use for practicing my release engineering skills.
 Starting from a place of not knowing Python, never having written a game, and not having any serious object oriented design experience, I expect that the code will start out ugly.
 As I learn more, it will, hopefully, improve and become more pythonic.
-At some point, I hope to make this project public and/or open it up to contributors.
+At some point, I hope to make this project public and/or open it up to like-minded contributors.

 ### Installation ###
 1. Install docker